wolfrust/bannoti/docs/README.md

 The tool that *sends the notifications* is called [notify-rust](https://github.com/hoodie/notify-rust), and is distributed under [this license](https://github.com/hoodie/notify-rust/blob/main/LICENSE-Apache).

-The tool that allows python to interact with the Banano node is [bananopy](https://github.com/milkyklim/bananopy), and is distributed under [this license](https://github.com/milkyklim/bananopy/blob/master/LICENSE).
+The tool that allows python to interact with the Banano API is [bananopy](https://github.com/milkyklim/bananopy), and is distributed under [this license](https://github.com/milkyklim/bananopy/blob/master/LICENSE).
 It is Copyright (c) 2020 milkyklim.

 ---